tariqporter/input-grid-task/README.md

 ### Set Up

-To get started, clone this repo.
+To get started, fork this repo and open a pull request back to this repo.
+Then clone the forked repo to begin work on your machine.
 Once that is complete, cd into ‘summing-grid’ and run yarn install and then yarn start.
 The app should start running on http://localhost:3000.

 Your task will be to create a 1x4 flexible grid.
 The first 3 spaces in the grid should contain input fields that accept numbers.
 The 4th space in the grid will display the sum of the numbers in the first 3 spaces.